PHILADELPHIA PHILLIES

 Includes Hitting, Pitching & Fielding Stats

-Philadelphia Phillies Franchise Facts At-A-Glance
+Philadelphia Phillies Forum

 How did they become known as the Phillies?
 Arthur Bartlett in Baseball and Mr. Spalding (1951) explained, "Since the classic old Philadelphia name of Athletics had already been grabbed by the American Association, (Alfred J.) Reach called his team simply the Philadelphias, a name eventually shortened to Phillies."